 The vision of the Cornell University's Nutrient Management Spear Program is to assess current knowledge, identify research and educational needs, conduct applied, field and laboratory-based research, facilitate technology and knowledge transfer, and aid in the on-farm implementation of beneficial strategies for field crop nutrient management, including timely

-- New York P Index Survey: What Caused Impressive Improvements in the NYS P Balance?
+- New York P Index Survey: What Caused Impressive Improvements in the New York State Phosphorus Balance?

 - Whole Farm Nutrient Mass Balances in Summary; Feasible Whole Farm Nutrient Mass Balances; Change in Nutrient Mass Balances over Time for 54 New York Dairy Farms; Trends in Nutrient Mass Balances on Four New York Dairy Farms.

 - Northeast Region Certified Crop Adviser (NRCCA) Performance Objectives.